Did You Fall For A Coronavirus Hoax? Facebook Will Let You Know

 This week, U.N.
 Secretary-General António Guterres warned the world is facing "a dangerous epidemic of misinformation" about the coronavirus.
 And on Wednesday, the global advocacy group Avaaz released a study saying millions of users have been exposed to coronavirus-related misinformation on Facebook.

-The study pointed to conspiracy theories that the virus was created by the World Health Organization and the Gates Foundation; false cures such as oregano oil and garlic; and the potentially lethal recommendation that drinking chlorine dioxide, an industrial bleach, will "destroy" the virus.
+The study pointed to conspiracy theories that the virus was created by the World Health Organization and the Gates Foundation; touted false cures such as oregano oil and garlic; and gave the potentially lethal recommendation that drinking chlorine dioxide, an industrial bleach, will "destroy" the virus.

 None of those are true.